Last Light

 Workflows Pipeline DAG for every run — Guardrails → Architect → Executor → Reviewer → PR, with fix-feedback loops stacked under the reviewer phase.
 Click any phase to see its full message stream.

-Sandbox Sessions Drill into any Docker-sandboxed agent run.
-Full Agent SDK conversation — assistant thinking, tool calls, reviewer verdicts — filterable by skill, repo, and time range.
+Sandbox Sessions Drill into any sandboxed agent run.
+Full agent conversation — assistant thinking, tool calls, reviewer verdicts — filterable by skill, repo, and time range.

 Chat Sessions DB-backed history for every Slack thread.
-The bot resumes the same Agent SDK session each turn, so one thread = one growing, coherent conversation.
+The bot rehydrates the same pi-ai conversation each turn, so one thread = one growing, coherent conversation.